The New New England, Pt. 3

 ©2018 Latitude 38 Media, LLC

 My family and I made the hour-and-a-half-ish trek from York to Bath to visit the Maine Maritime Museum, one of the few “intact” shipyards from the 1800s, and a place that exemplifies my theme for this series about how the old meets — or clashes awkwardly, even violently with — the new.
-On the road to Bath, there was forest as far as the eye could see, with the colors becoming a little more prominent as we went north.
+On Interstate 95 to Bath, there was forest as far as the eye could see, with the fall colors becoming a little more prominent as we went north.
 As a Californian, there’s something overwhelming about the sheer density of New England’s wooded-ness.
-Driving anywhere, you realize that every road and plot of land for buildings is cut forest.
+Driving anywhere, you realize that every road and plot of land is cut forest.
 Every single inch of terra firma, right up to the beach, is trees, trees.

 Plopped in the middle of Maine Maritime, also known as the former Percy & Small shipyard, is a skeletal structure of what you eventually realize is meant to represent a ship . . . a giant ship.
 It’s a to-scale representation of the Wyoming — at 450-ft long, the six masted schooner was the largest wooden ship, and largest commercial sailing vessel, ever built.